Skip to Main Content

 There are several different ways people can prevent mpox infection, including avoiding close, skin-to-skin contact with a mpox rash; not handling or touching bedding, clothing, or towels of a person who has mpox; and washing hands often with soap and water or using an alcohol-based hand sanitizer, especially after contact with people sick with the virus.

-Dr. Azar advises the general public and health professionals to visit the CDC pages on mpox to familiarize themselves with signs and symptoms, as well as prevention techniques, many of which are similar to prevention strategies for COVID-19.
+Dr. Azar advises the general public and health professionals to visit the CDC pages on mpox to familiarize themselves with signs and symptoms, prevention techniques, many of which are similar to prevention strategies for COVID-19, and information about who would most benefit from vaccination.

 Yes.
 According to the CDC, mpox can spread to anyone through close, personal, skin-to-skin contact, which can happen when you have sex.
 Examples include:

-- Touching fabrics and objects during sex that were used by a person with mpox and that have not been disinfected, such as bedding, towels, fetish gear, and sex toys
+• Touching fabrics and objects that were used by a person with mpox and that have not been disinfected, such as bedding, towels, fetish gear, and sex toys

 How is mpox diagnosed?

 Doctors can diagnose mpox based on a patient’s history and a physical exam; anyone who suspects they might have the virus should contact their health care provider.
-The virus can be confirmed with a PCR test, but those tests are currently only available at highly specialized labs.
+The virus can be confirmed with a PCR test that is available at specialized labs.
 Your health care provider can work with the state department of public health if testing is deemed necessary, Dr. Azar says.

 What should you do if you have mpox?